hkabbech/3D_transcription_map/README.md

 ./3d_transcription_map -h

     Usage:
-        ./3d_transcription_map COORD EXP [--closest_genes INT] [--cpu INT]
+        ./3d_transcription_map COORDINATES EXPRESSIONS [--nb_genes INT] [--cpu INT] [--output PATH]

     Arguments:
-        COORD                               Path to the file containing informations about 3D coordinates of the genes.
+        COORDINATES                     Path to the file containing informations about 3D coordinates of the genes.
-        EXP                                 Path to the file containing the gene expression values in different conditions.
+        EXPRESSIONS                     Path to the file containing the gene expression values in different conditions.
     Options:
         -h, --help                      Show this.
-        -n INT, --closest_genes INT         Indicates the number of genes nearby to take into account.
+        -n INT, --nb_genes INT          Indicates the number of genes nearby to take into account. [default: 10]
-                                            [default: 10]
-        -c NUM, --cpu NUM                   Number of cpus to use for parallelisation.
+        -c INT, --cpu INT               Number of cpus to use for parallelisation.
 By default using all available (0).
                                         [default: 0]
+        -o PATH, --output Path          Path to the generated plot (html format).
+                                        [default: results/plot.html]
 ```

 ## Author